moonsharp-devs/moonsharp_org/moonluadifferences.md

 subtitle: The dark side of the moon
 ---

 Here is a list of differences between MoonSharp and Lua.
 This is of course subject to heavy changes as the development on MoonSharp goes on.

 #### List of differences

 * Strings are Unicode: some caution is required if code uses strings to store binary data.
 On the other hand, strings used as real strings are a lot easier to use.
 * Weak tables are not supported
-* Very minor differences in some parts of the standard library - Updated situation in [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf).
+* Very very minor differences in some parts of the standard library - Updated situation in [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf).
 * Garbage Collection is different, as MoonSharp relies on .NET/Mono standard GC
 * Compatibility only at the source level - no luac, no lua binaries
 * Error messages are at times different (though most of the times they are the same)
-* Hexadecimal floats are not supported
 * Function names are tracked at function declaration, not at function calls like in Lua (noticeable only when debugging)
 * Lua does not document (AFAIK) which functions can yield and which not.
 For example tostring() can yield in MoonSharp but not in Lua.
 See [this pdf](http://www.moonsharp.org/MoonSharpStdLib.pdf) for a documented list of what can yield in MoonSharp.